bdeployteam/bdeploy/doc/retypeuser/power/variables.md

 ## Operating System

 Enables conditional output of text based on the current operating system.
 The name of the variable refers to the name of the operating system.
 Using this variable allows the usage of different arguments for different operating systems while still using a single YAML file.
+Accepted values are: WINDOWS, LINUX, AIX, MACOS

 ```
 {{OSNAME:<conditional output>}}